Rw1942/rallyflare/DASHBOARD_GUIDE.md

      - Reply status

 3. **Outgoing Replies**
-   - All automated replies sent by Rally
+   - All automated replies sent by Email2ChatGPT
-   - Shows what Rally sent and when
+   - Shows what Email2ChatGPT sent and when
    - Links back to original messages
    - Preview of AI-generated content